sam-myers/omnirss/README.md

 - Download the `netlify` CLI to build & run the serverless functions locally.
 - Download the `doppler` CLI for development secrets.

-Start with `doppler run -- cargo run`.
+Start with `doppler run -- netlify dev`.